I Lost a Friend: Background and development

 In an interview with WBUR-FM, Finneas explained the song is an autobiographical about a friendship he had that lasted all through high school and had fallen apart.
 He said, "We were still best friends, and I felt that there was sort of a raw patch [and] some form of resentment or maybe misguided envy.
 At the time, I wasn't really sure how to deal with that, but I decided that it was probably best to try to write a song about it and not write a song that was vilifying that person in any way or trying to make myself look like the victim."

 He continued by saying the song is about losing someone you love for no reason and wondering who or what is to blame.
 Finneas told Coup de Main that he was nervous putting out "I Lost a Friend" because it was about an old friend with whom he had reunited again.
 Finneas would explain that he knew his friend going to hear the song, so he sent it to him first to get his opinion.
 Finneas told his friend: "This is how I was feeling at the time, and I'm glad to have you back in my life."

 The song's cover art was created by graphic designer Luke and features a beat-up car in a junkyard.
-Finneas wrote the song during an afternoon when in his parents' house in the summer of 2018.
+Finneas wrote the song during an afternoon while he was at his parents' house in the summer of 2018.
 "I Lost a Friend" was released for digital download and streaming as the second single from Finneas' debut EP Blood Harmony through his record label OYOY on May 3, 2019.
 The track was written and produced by Finneas.
 A remix by Marian Hill was released on December 13, 2019.